 As for the future, Grunke continues: "The 2002 reunion was fun but we had no interest in reforming to play old material like some art-punk nostalgia act.
 What we're doing now still feels vital and we'll continue as long as we have something to say.
 We're already working on the next album."

-Visit the Neurot Recordings for CDs, LPs and merchandise from Neurot Recordings artists.
+Visit the Neurot Recordings for Savage Republic music, and merchandise from other Neurot Recordings artists.